davidhungh/Get-Clean-Coursera/README.md

 			5  5           standing
 			6  6             laying

-		V1 is the index
-		V2 is the activity text (or label)

 		For each row of the data set,
-			get the index (or the activity code) from the index, get the label (see the data frame over) replace the index by the label in the original data set
+			- get the index (or the activity code)
+			- from the index, get the label (see the data frame over)
+			- replace the index by the label in the original data set

 4- Appropriately labels the data set with descriptive variable names.
 	- Make the feature texts confort to R guidelines, for example using "." instead of "-"